EdenApps/eden/addons/mail/push-to-talk-extension/README.md

 - Command scope must be set to `global`.
 You can click the extension icon to get to `Keyboard shortcuts` settings or access `chrome://extensions/shortcuts` directly.
-- Push-to-Talk should be enabled on Odoo Discuss voice settings.
+- Push-to-Talk should be enabled on Eden Discuss voice settings.

 ## Commands